Pleurotoid fungi

-Gilled fungi with laterally-attached fruiting bodies are said to be pleurotoid (Gr.: pleurē + ōtos + -oid, literally "side-ear form" or "having the likeness of Pleurotus ssp.").
+Gilled fungi with laterally-attached fruiting bodies are classified as pleurotoid (Gr.: pleurē + ōtos + -oid, literally "side-ear form" or "having the likeness of Pleurotus ssp.").
 Pleurotoid fungi are typically wood-decay fungi and are found on dead and dying trees and coarse woody debris.
 The pleurotoid form is polyphyletic, having evolved a number of times within the Basidiomycota.
 Many species of pleurotoid fungi are commonly referred to as "oyster" mushrooms.
 Laterally-attached fungi with pores rather than gills are referred to as bracket fungi.